casperjureskog/slow_food_online_feb_17/README.md

 # SloFo

-This is midcourse project for CraftAcademy Class Feb-april 2017
+This is midcourse project for CraftAcademy Class Feb-april 2017.
+It's a slow food internet order page.

 **Pivotal Tracker**